iamdejan/portfolio-gokarna-blog/content/posts/20210621_the_magic_of_haversine_distance.md

 In Ninja Van, customer happiness is a must.
 We have to make sure that customer receives their parcel in-time, depending on which shipping they choose (either one-day / two-day shipping).
 Therefore, we need to have a robust service-level agreement (SLA) system to make sure no shipments are delayed.

 Part of our SLA system is estimation when the parcel will be arrived.
 To estimate when will the shipments will reach destination warehouse, we use Haversine Distance formula to calculate distance between 2 locations, so that we can find the fastest way to reach destination warehouse.
 But of course, you readers are going to ask these questions:
 1) **Why not use road distance instead?** Because use road distance is too complex (at least in the implementation, either by using OpenStreetMap API or Google Maps API).
-Also, it doesn’t make too much difference in terms of time estimation, because there’s only 1 warehouse each city.
+Also, it doesn't make too much difference in terms of time estimation, because there's only 1 warehouse each city.
 Example: distance between Jakarta city and Surabaya city directly is 800 kilometers, while distance between Jakarta city and Surabaya city through Yogyakarta city is more or less 950 kilometers.
-Those numbers aren’t exact road distances, but in terms of SLA calculation, the rough distance is enough to determine which way to go.
+Those numbers aren't exact road distances, but in terms of SLA calculation, the rough distance is enough to determine which way to go.
 2) **Why not use the simple Pythagoras theorem?** This will be answered in the rest of the article.

 # Earth Is Round, But Our Map is Flat

 Well, we know that the earth is round.
 But, most of our maps are projected in 2D.
 Why?
 The reason is that because [2D map format is already used since the beginning of navigation era](https://en.wikipedia.org/wiki/History_of_cartography).
 Land and sea travelers draw map in paper (there is even a knowledge field for it called [cartography](https://en.wikipedia.org/wiki/Cartography)) and use them to navigate between cities or kingdoms in the past, either for trade, war, or for other purposes.
-Even after earth is found out to be a sphere, 2D map in a paper is still used, because it’s the most practical way to be brought in travel.
+Even after earth is found out to be a sphere, 2D map in a paper is still used, because it's the most practical way to be brought in travel.
 There is a round map though, which is called globe, but simply it is not practical.

 ## Projection

-When it comes to projection, there has to be a carefully-thought method to do that, otherwise we’re doomed with wrong projection.
+When it comes to projection, there has to be a carefully-thought method to do that, otherwise we're doomed with wrong projection.
 Wrong projection can cause us to use the wrong route, or it could mislead anyone on other occasions.

 So, how to project?
 There are many projection methods, but the most popular is [Mercator Projection](https://www.youtube.com/watch?v=kIID5FDi2JQ).
 If we want to preserve distance and angle, this is the best method to project / convert a 3D sphere planet into 2D.
 Mercator Projection is used in Google Maps, because it is good for in-city navigation.
 But, this projection is known for stretching some area, like Greenland & Antartica.